 Four years or eight semesters is the standard time frame for completing a degree.
 St. Olaf grants and scholarships are awarded for eight semesters only.
 Students who enroll in a ninth or tenth semester may be eligible for federal loans and alternative education loans.
 All federal financial aid recipients are expected to complete their degree at St. Olaf within an acceptable period of time.
 The maximum time frame for federal financial aid recipients is 150% of the published program requirements.

-The Financial Aid Office will evaluate Satisfactory Academic Progress after each period of enrollment (Fall, Interim/Spring, and Summer if applicable).
+The Financial Aid Office will evaluate Satisfactory Academic Progress after each period of enrollment (Fall, January Term/Spring, and Summer if applicable).

 Failure to Meet Standards